sap-tutorials/Tutorials/tutorials/hxe-aa-forecast-06/hxe-aa-forecast-06.md

 - Social Network Analysis
 - Miscellaneous

-With over 90 algorithm functions across the above data-mining categories, the ***SAP HANA Predictive Analytics Library*** has been built and enhanced upon on the following goals:
+With over 100 algorithm functions across the above data-mining categories, the SAP HANA Predictive Analytics Library has been built and enhanced upon on the following goals:

-- provide the required algorithms for SAP HANA applications features
+- provide the required algorithms for SAP HANA applications features,
-- provide the most commonly used algorithms based on market surveys
+- provide the most commonly used algorithms based on market surveys,
-- provide a set of algorithms generally available in other database or processing platforms
+- provide a set of algorithms generally available in other database or processing platforms.

-For more details about the PAL function, check the online <a href="https://help.sap.com/viewer/2cfbc5cf2bc14f028cfbe2a2bba60a50/latest/en-US/f652a8186a144e929a1ade7a3cb7abe8.html" target="new">documentation</a>..
+For more details about the PAL function, check the online <a href="https://help.sap.com/viewer/2cfbc5cf2bc14f028cfbe2a2bba60a50/2.0.04/en-US/f652a8186a144e929a1ade7a3cb7abe8.html" target="new">documentation</a>..

 [DONE]
 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 1: ](Calling AFL functions from HDI containers)]

-In order to use an ***SAP HANA PAL*** function in SAP HANA, ultimately an AFL wrapper must be created and then invoked.
+In order to use a PAL function in SAP HANA, ultimately an AFL wrapper must be created and then invoked.

-Creating and invoking the AFL wrapper is performed by executing ***SAP HANA `SQLScript`***.
+Creating and invoking the AFL wrapper is performed by executing SQLScript.

 Other database objects also need to be created, such as table types or signature table.

-Just like with the SAP HANA APL, there are two techniques for calling APL functions, the ***direct technique*** and the ***procedure technique***.
+Just like with the SAP HANA APL, there are two techniques for calling APL functions, the *direct technique* and the *procedure technique*.

-However, since you are working in an HDI container with CDS artifacts, you will be creating AFLLANG procedures to surface the APL functions.
+However, since you are working in an HDI container with CDS artifacts, you will be creating `AFLLANG` procedures to surface the PAL functions.

 Therefore, you won't need to create table types or signature table using SQL, but using design time artifacts, like CDS Entities and others.